Turbulence Excitation in Counter-Streaming Paraxial Superfluids of Light: Introduction

+Turbulence is an ubiquitous phenomenon of nature, characterized by a nontrivial and rather chaotic cascading of energy between different scales~\cite{Tennekes, Pope}.
+A great deal of our current understanding of turbulence can be traced back to the pioneer work of Richardson introducing the concept of the energy cascade and the subsequent quantitative framework developed by Kolmogorov~\cite{Frisch}.
+Nevertheless, a microscopical understanding of the mechanisms leading to turbulent flow are yet unknown, even in the classical regime~\cite{Falkovich2006}.
+On the other hand, quantum gases emerge as an exciting new paradigm for the investigation of (quantum) turbulence~\cite{Yepez2009, Navon2016}, where the superfluid~\cite{Onofrio2000, Desbuquois2012} behavior imposes the quantization of the total vorticity content.

-{\it Introduction -} Quantum gases owe most of their peculiar nature to the the wave-like character of matter emerging at low temperatures, when the de Broglie wavelength is larger than the inter-particle distance.
-Here, an emergent macroscopic wavefunction describes the entire collection of particles, such as in the case of atomic Bose-Einstein condensates \cite{Dalfovo1999, Leggett2001, Ketterle2002}, where superfluidity \cite{Onofrio2000, Engels2007, Neely2010, Desbuquois2012} and quantum turbulence \cite{Yepez2009, Bradley2011, Bradley2012, Nemirovskii2013, Navon2016} witness the exotic nature of these systems.
-Interestingly, quantum behavior is also expected in light propagating in nonlinear media.
-While spatial confinement turns photons into massive particles, mixing of light with matter degrees of freedom (polaritons) provides effective photon-photon interactions.
-In semiconductor microcavities, for instance, gases of exciton-polaritons undergo Bose-Einstein condensation \cite{Kasprzak2006, Deng2006, Wouters2007, Deng2010} and the study of superfluidity \cite{Carusotto2004, Amo2009_1, Amo2009_2}, vortices \cite{Lagoudakis2008} or solitons \cite{Amo2011} in these quantum fluids of light \cite{Carusotto2013} has been the subject of great scientific interest.
+Quantum gases owe most of their peculiar nature to the wave-like character of matter emerging at low temperatures, when the de Broglie wavelength becomes larger than the inter-particle distance.
+In these conditions, an emergent macroscopic wavefunction describes the entire collection of particles, such as in the case of atomic Bose-Einstein condensates~\cite{Dalfovo1999}.
+Interestingly, light can also be described as a quantum fluid, like in semiconductor microcavities, where gases of exciton-polaritons undergo Bose-Einstein condensation~\cite{Kasprzak2006, Deng2010}.
+Here, while spatial confinement turns photons into massive particles, mixing with matter degrees of freedom provides effective photon-photon interactions.
+With the observation of superfluidity~\cite{Amo2009_1} and the formation of vortices or solitons~\cite{Lagoudakis2008, Amo2011}, these quantum fluids of light~\cite{Carusotto2013} became the subject of great scientific interest.